mohamadassaf96/Algorithms/README.md

 * BTExterior.cpp: Given a binary tree, computes its exterior.
 O(n) time complexity, O(h) space complexity.
 * PowerSet.cpp: Given a set represented as a vector, returns its power set.
 O(n2^n) time, O(n) space.
 * RemovekthLast.cpp: Given a list, and an integer k, removes the kth last element.
 One pass across the list, no space overhead.
+* NodesSameDepth.cpp: Given a binary tree, returns a hashmap containing nodes grouped by depth.
+O(n) time, O(1) space.

 # Notes
 * In all functions, I assumed valid input --checking is not necessary.
 * Every cpp file has its own implementation of the data structure if needed.
+* Only auxiliary space complexity is counted --space necessary to return the output is not.